machielvisser/WCFDistributedTracing/README.md

 channelFactory.Endpoint.AddTracingBehavior();
 var proxy = channelFactory.CreateChannel();

-using (var scope = new FlowingOperationContextScope(proxy as IContextChannel)) {
+// All WCF operations and logging statements will have the same TraceId within this using block using (var scope = new DistributedOperationContextScope(proxy as IContextChannel)) {
     var traceId = DistributedOperationContext.Current?.TraceId;

-    // Every async operation should be continued on the FlowingOperationContextScope await Task.Delay(200).ContinueOnScope(scope);
+    // Every async operation should be continued on the scope await Task.Delay(200).ContinueOnScope(scope);

     var result = await proxy.Echo($"Hello edge service calling you from operation {traceId}").ContinueOnScope(scope);